 National Board Dental Hygiene Examination and obtain a license in your state.

 The average salary for a dental hygienist is around $71,000, depending on location and experience.
 In addition, many dental hygienists receive bonuses and other incentives, such as health insurance and retirement benefits.

 For those interested in a career in dental hygiene, there are a variety of job opportunities available.
 With excellent job prospects and competitive salaries, becoming a dental hygienist is an excellent choice.

 Types of jobs for dental hygienists

 Your dental hygienist skills are useful in several industries.
 Here are three options to consider during your job search:

 - Alternative clinical settings: If you enjoy the clinical aspect of dental hygiene work but want to explore other options and serve a specialized community of patients, consider working in alternative clinical settings.
-Alternative settings include correctional facilities, nursing homes, free clinics, homeless shelters, and group homes for individuals with disabilities.
+Alternative settings can include prisons, nursing homes, free clinics, homeless shelters and group homes for individuals with disabilities.